bfonta/DarkMatter/README.md

 h.get_halos()
 h.get_subhalos()
 ```
 where the last two lines retrieve all the available halos and subhalos, respectively.
+One can then directly apply `pynbody` methods to the halos.

 Please consider contributing to this package with your own code.
 I will be glad to review any pull request.